 Level 3 investments are based on valuation models that use non-observable inputs such as capitalization rates.
 The following analysis illustrates the sensitivity of real estate investments valuations to reasonably possible alternative capitalization rate assumptions.
 This analysis is performed for assets for which the Plan exercises a level of control of the assets.
-Direct real estate investments used capitalization rates that vary from 2.2% to 9.6% (2021 - 1.1% to 9.5%).
-An increase of 25 basis points in the capitalization rate would decrease the total value of the real estate investment by \$172 million (2021 - \$170 million) and a decrease of 25 basis points in the capitalization rate would increase the total value of the real estate investment by \$197 million (2021 - \$194 million).
+Direct real estate investments used stabilized net operating income and capitalization rates that vary from 3.8% to 8.5% (2022 - 2.2% to 9.6%).
+An increase of 25 basis points in the capitalization rate would decrease the total value of the real estate investment by \$118 million (2022 - \$172 million) and a decrease of 25 basis points in the capitalization rate investment by \$130 million (2022 - \$197 million).
 The impact on the valuation from changes to the capitalization rate has been calculated independently of the impact of changes in other key variables.
 In actual experience, the factors that would cause a change in the capitalization rate would also cause changes in other valuation assumptions, which could amplify or reduce the impact on the valuation.